firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 The first thing you need to do is to navigate to the Xively website https://www.xively.com/ and click their "Free Trial" button (top right of the page as of the time of writing).
 Enter your info and select "Start Free Trial".

 You'll be brought into your account dashboard and "Product Launcher".
-On the left side of the page there are a series of options with headings "Devices, End-Users, Groups, etc.  We'll be creating a new device template for the Grove-outfitted Launchpad to manage all of the sensors and actuators.
+On the left side of the page there are a series of options with headings "Devices, End-Users, Groups", etc.  We'll be creating a new device template for the Grove-outfitted LaunchPad to manage all of the sensors and actuators.

 ![](https://github.com/firmwaremodules/iotfirmware/raw/master/xively/grove/msp432/resources/xively_trial_signup_page.png "Xively IoT Platform Trial Account Signup Page")